 Putting the term onto the page has confirmed the ambition and begun the adventure of a lifetime.
-I have decided to (eventually) drive around Australia.
+I have decided to (eventually) travel around Australia by car.
 So what better time to get started than right now?
-Thus, the first section of my great Australian Road Trip has been completed, and this post is just the beginning of what will be an absolute legendary journey.
+Thus, the first section of my Great Australian Road Trip has been completed, and this post is just the beginning of what will be an absolute legendary journey.
 So buckle up, cause this is gonna’ be one hell of a ride!

-How to travel entire Australia by car
+How to Travel Around Australia by Car

 Through reaching out on FB I quickly realized I needed to get down to Melbourne and visit the G Adventures office.
 Through my four years with G I had continual contact with the incredible staff at the ‘Outpost’ and had created a virtual relationship with a number of the people at the Aussie office.
 Their hounding was the perfect excuse to hit the road and head south.
 And what better way to do so than driving, really?

-Since that fateful day we have becoming increasingly good buds and I was stoked to hear he was in Australia, on top of that Sydney, with an open schedule and eye on Melbourne.
+Since that fateful day we have becoming increasingly good buds and I was stoked to hear he was in Sydney, with an open schedule and eye on Melbourne.
 A fellow G Adventures Tour Leader needs no convincing, I immediately contacted him and three days later we were packed into a small Toyota ingeniously nicknamed Ke$ha, and headed for Melbourne.

 1700km and six days later, Pascal and I made it.
 The video above sums up the journey in about one minute! 🙂 I hope you like it!!